jnozzi/cocoadev.com/markdown/NotificationSampleCode.md

 - (void)updateBundles
 {
 	// this is run in its own thread, so it needs its own autorelease pool.
-	General/NSAutoreleasePool *pool =General/[[NSAutoreleasePool alloc] init];
+	NSAutoreleasePool *pool =[[NSAutoreleasePool alloc] init];

 	// do all the time consuming work here...

 	[pool release];
-	General/[[NSNotificationCenter defaultCenter]
+	[[NSNotificationCenter defaultCenter]
-		postNotificationName: @"General/DirChanged" object: self];
+		postNotificationName: @"DirChanged" object: self];
 }

-**[ General/MikeTrent - Note you need to be really careful with this kind of thing.
-Your  @"General/DirChanged" notification will fire on the second thread -- not on your main thread like you might expect.
-You must be careful to avoid any non-thread-safe behavior in your @"General/DirChanged" handler.
-See General/NotificationsAcrossThreads for more information. ]**
+**[ MikeTrent - Note you need to be really careful with this kind of thing.
+Your  @"DirChanged" notification will fire on the second thread -- not on your main thread like you might expect.
+You must be careful to avoid any non-thread-safe behavior in your @"DirChanged" handler.
+See NotificationsAcrossThreads for more information. ]**

-In my General/NSDocument subclass I add self as an observer of these General/DirChanged messages on the directory I'm currently viewing.
+In my NSDocument subclass I add self as an observer of these DirChanged messages on the directory I'm currently viewing.
 I do this each time I change which directory I'm viewing...
 Note that I remove myself as an observer of the previously viewed directory.

 	if (current_dir != nil) {
-		General/[[NSNotificationCenter defaultCenter] removeObserver: self
+		[[NSNotificationCenter defaultCenter] removeObserver: self
-			name: @"General/DirChanged" object: current_dir];
+			name: @"DirChanged" object: current_dir];
 	}
-	General/[[NSNotificationCenter defaultCenter] addObserver: self
+	[[NSNotificationCenter defaultCenter] addObserver: self
 		selector: @selector(dirChanged:)
-		name: @"General/DirChanged" object: newDir];
+		name: @"DirChanged" object: newDir];

 	current_dir = newDir;

-So now, whenever the directory object finishes adding up the sizes of all those bundle files, it posts notification, my document gets that notification and calls dirChanged: below and I tell my General/NSTableView to refresh.
+So now, whenever the directory object finishes adding up the sizes of all those bundle files, it posts notification, my document gets that notification and calls dirChanged: below and I tell my NSTableView to refresh.

 - (void)dirChanged:(id)sender